Latvia, Luxembourg, Portugal, Slovakia bid for Eurogroup chair

 Critics of his candidacy, however, say that he has not taken the opportunity of Slovakia’s European Union presidency to drive his economic agenda harder and show leadership.

-Gramegna is a liberal and has more a centrist stand, although some colleagues have criticized his view on EU cooperation on taxes.
-Tiny Luxembourg also already has the prestigious position of European Commission president.
+Gramegna is a liberal and has more of a centrist stand, although some colleagues have criticized his view on EU cooperation on taxes.
+Tiny Luxembourg also already holds the prestigious position of European Commission president.

 Reizniece-Ozola, 36, is the only female candidate and her party associates itself with the European center-right, rather than socialists, which could win her the support of center-right finance ministers.
 She is a chess grandmaster.

-Her critics however, also mention that like in the case of Centeno, she has not been very vocal in Eurogroup meetings so far and that she had campaigned against Latvia’s adoption of the euro in 2014.
+Her critics however, also mention that as in the case of Centeno, she has not been very vocal in Eurogroup meetings so far and that she had campaigned against Latvia’s adoption of the euro in 2014.

 In an interview with Latvian Television in March 2015 she said “she still hasn’t changed her mind” about Latvia joining the euro.

-Additional reporting by Philip Blenkinsop in Brussels, Axel Bugge in Lisbon, Tatiana Jancarikovain Bratislava and Gederts Gelzis in Riga; Reporting By Jan Strupczewski Editing by Jeremy Gaunt
+Reporting By Jan Strupczewski; Additional reporting by Philip Blenkinsop in Brussels, Axel Bugge in Lisbon, Tatiana Jancarikova in Bratislava and Gederts Gelzis in Riga; Editing by Jeremy Gaunt